Michaelangel007/apple2_gumball/README.md

 We'll be using a "cracked" copy -- specifically games that have been converted over to a standard Track/Sector format.
-We'll also be using a sector editor -- "Copy ][ Plus" is the standard 'go to too' that we'll use.
+We'll also be using a sector editor -- "Copy ][ Plus" as it is the standard 'go to tool'.

 # Pictures